-Now, both players’ playing days are in the rearview mirror – Bryant enjoying retirement and repeatedly shutting down questions of him ever returning to the game of basketball and Bell hosting “Off the Bench with Kanell and Bell,” a daily podcast on CBS Sports HQ with former NFL player Danny Kanell where the duo discusses top stories in sports from the lens of professional athletes.
+Now, both players’ playing days are in the rearview mirror – Bryant is enjoying retirement and repeatedly shutting down questions about ever returning to the game of basketball and Bell is hosting “Off the Bench with Kanell and Bell,” a daily podcast on CBS Sports HQ with former NFL player Danny Kanell in which the duo discuss top stories in sports from the lens of professional athletes.

-We recently caught up with Bell to discuss the importance of former athletes giving their perspectives and insights on sports topics, athletes as brands, today’s NBA, and, most importantly, his favorite Kobe memory.
+We recently caught up with Bell to discuss the importance of former athletes giving their perspective on sports topics, athletes as brands, today’s NBA, and, most importantly, his favorite Kobe memory.

 You’ve been on both sides of the camera as a player and now as a member of the media.
 From the media side, was there anything you had to get accustomed to early on?